-The undergraduate major in finance is designed to prepare students for a career in business management, financial institutions, investments or government.
+The undergraduate major in finance is designed to prepare students for a career in financial management, banking, financial planning, and investment management.
 This major recognizes that financial decisions and financial management are among the most central to the success of the enterprise.

-In addition to the Business Administration major, the Finance major requires: CISM 4338; FINA 3305, 3330, 4301, 4307; three semester hours of upper level electives in finance; three semester hours of upper level business electives: two semester hours from FINA 4295, 4297, or 4298; and BUSA 4299.
+In addition to the Business Administration major, the Finance major requires: CISM 4338; FINA 3305, 3330, 4301, 4307; three semester hours of upper level electives in finance; three semester hours of upper level business electives; two semester hours from FINA 4297, or 4298; and BUSA 4299.